alnitak/audio_flux/README.md

 // in the 2nd row the amplitudes data uniform sampler2D iChannel0;

-// Other uniforms if your want to add custom parameters and control them from Dart uniform float customUniform;
+// Other uniforms if you want to add custom parameters and control them from Dart uniform float customUniform;

 // The shader code.